SEARCCH Hub

 I need to withdraw my artifact.
 How can I do that?

 This feature is not yet implemented in the hub.
-If you need to withdraw your artifact, please contact the SEARCCH team using the feedback form.
+If you need to withdraw your artifact, please use the feedback feature to initiate discussion with the SEARCCH team.

 I found a tool in the Hub, but the tool doesn’t work or works incorrectly.
 How do I get help or submit feedback?

-Please do not submit feedback if you are having issues with a tool.
-The SEARCCH team does not have direct experience with most of the artifacts that are in the system and will be unable to provide assistance.
+Please do not submit feedback to the hub if you are having issues with using a tool.
+The SEARCCH team does not have direct experience with most of the artifacts that are in the system and will be unable to help you.

 You can also share your experience with the tool by leaving a review of the artifact in the hub.
 Please try to be constructive, understanding that most tools are not products; they are typically shared for use “as is”.
 If the tool is not maintained, leaving a review that says so and giving the artifact a low rating can help others.
 We also encourage sharing positive experiences.